badrbouslikhin/Enchante/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/MrZeroo00/Enchante/master/Images/openscad_antenna_generator.png" alt="OpenSCAD antenna generation script">
 </p>

 The next step is to convert the STL to a 2D object and generate a DXF, this is handled by [another OpenSCAD script](https://raw.githubusercontent.com/MrZeroo00/Enchante/master/Antenna%20generation/stl2dxf.scad).
 The DXF is then imported in Altium Designer and the component is created by adding two vias to both ends of the antenna.
 The result in [this Altium Integrated Library.](https://github.com/MrZeroo00/Enchante/raw/master/Librairies/NFC_Antenna/Project%20Outputs%20for%20NFC_Antenna/NFC_Antenna.IntLib)
-This maybe overcomplicated, if you find a better way of doing it, please shoot me an [email](mailto:bouslikhin.badr@gmail.com)!
+This is maybe overcomplicated, if you find a better way of doing it, please shoot me an [email](mailto:bouslikhin.badr@gmail.com)!

 There should be no copper near and especially under the antenna!
-I used a Polygon Pour coutout on both layers to keep the polygons pour from the desired region.
+I used a Polygon Pour cutout on both layers to keep the polygons pours from the desired region.
 ### Capacitive Sensor Design
 Capacitive sensing performs a measurement to detect a capacitive change to a sensor element.
 A sensor element can be any conductive material (copper PCB plane, a wire, etc.) and the change is due to human interaction, such as a finger, ear, or hand.
 A touch causes the capacitance of the electrode to increase (typically 1-10pF).
 Although expensive, the [TI MSP430FR2532](http://www.ti.com/product/MSP430FR2532/technicaldocuments) microcontroller features CapTIvate touch technology for buttons, sliders, wheels (BSW), and proximity applications.
 This MCU has hardware blocks dedicated to this measurement hence making it much easier for me.

 This technology uses Charge transfer technique to measure a change in capacitance.
-Since we are interested in the change in capacitance and not the absolute value, the basic principle of this technique relies on charge transfer between two capacitors: an unknown capacitor Ctouch we are trying to monitor and a know capacitor Cref (larger enough, ~ tens of pF).
+Since we are interested in the change in capacitance and not the absolute value, the basic principle of this technique relies on a charge transfer between two capacitors: an unknown capacitor Ctouch we are trying to monitor and a know capacitor Cref (larger enough, ~ tens of pF).
 Ctouch is filled (charged) and then emptied (transferred) into the Cref.
 The number of times it takes to fill the Cref is representative of the capacitance of the Ctouch. **If the number of times it takes to fill Cref changes, then the capacitance of Ctouch has changed.**
 Further information can be found in TI's [CapTIvate™ Technology Guide](http://software-dl.ti.com/msp430/msp430_public_sw/mcu/msp430/CapTIvate_Design_Center/latest/exports/docs/users_guide/html/index.html).

 I chose to implement a wheel and a touch button in the middle.
 The first complexity of this type of implementation comes from the design of the sensor.
 In this case I used a spatially interpolated wheel with 3 electrodes connected to 3 different sensing channels of the MCU.
 <p align="center">
 <img src="https://raw.githubusercontent.com/MrZeroo00/Enchante/master/Images/wheel_example_atmel.png" alt="Example of a 3 channels wheel">
 </p>

-The geometry is once again not trivial to draw in ECAD software.
+The geometry is not trivial to draw in ECAD software.
 There are few options to do so:

  1. Use OpenSCAD again and import the DXF into Altium to create the component.
 This approach has been realized in [this design](https://bryanduxbury.com/2013/12/05/designing-a-capacitive-touch-wheel-in-openscad-and-eagle/).
  2. Use [Atmel's touch library](https://techdocs.altium.com/display/ADOH/Support+for+Atmel+Touch+Controls) add-on to Altium.